Lobbying in the United States: Choice-making problems

-A concern among many critics is that influence peddling hurts overall decision making, according to this criticism.
-Proposals with merit are dropped in favor of proposals backed by political expediency.
-An example cited in the media is the recent battling between food industry lobbyists and healthcare lobbyists regarding school lunches.
+A concern among many critics is that influence peddling hurts overall decision making.
+According to this criticism, proposals with merit are dropped in favor of proposals backed by political expediency.
+An example cited in the media is a 2011 battling between food industry lobbyists and healthcare lobbyists regarding school lunches.
 A group supported by the United States Department of Agriculture proposed healthier lunches as a way to combat childhood obesity by limiting the number of potatoes served, limiting salty foods, and adding more fresh vegetables, but this group was countered by a strong food lobby backed by Coca-Cola, Del Monte, and makers of frozen pizza.
 The food lobbyists succeeded in blocking the proposed reforms, even writing rules suggesting that the tomato paste on a pizza qualified as a vegetable, but overall, according to critics, this case appeared to be an example where business interests won out over health concerns.
 Critics use examples such as these to suggest that lobbying distorts sound governance.
 A study by IMF economists found that the "heaviest lobbying came from lenders making riskier loans and expanding their mortgage business most rapidly during the housing boom," and that there were indications that heavy-lobbying lenders were more likely to receive bailout funds.
 The study found a correlation between lobbying by financial institutions and excessive risk-taking during 2000–2007, and the authors concluded that "politically active lenders played a role in accumulation of risks and thus contributed to the financial crisis".
 Another study suggested that governments tend to protect domestic industries, and have a habit of shunting monies to ailing sectors; the study suggested that "it is not that government policy picks losers, it is that losers pick government policy."
 One critic suggested that the financial industry has successfully blocked attempts at regulation in the aftermath of the 2008 financial collapse.